-Over the past couple of years I’ve gathered a small collection of low waste/eco-friendly products that I’ve used to replace single use plastic, wasteful items I have at home that I use regularly.
+Over the past couple of years I’ve gathered a small collection of low-waste/eco-friendly products that I’ve used to replace single-use plastic, wasteful items I have at home that I use regularly.

-Any who, enough about me, let’s get going on the list of low waste reusables I’ve tried-and-tested and my thoughts on them!
+Any who, enough about me, let’s get going on the list of low-waste reusables I’ve tried-and-tested and my thoughts on them.

-As always before purchasing any of these items, check out the second hand market, unless of course it’s a toothbrush.
+As always, before purchasing any of these items, check out the second-hand market, unless of course it’s a toothbrush.

-As a starter pack you receive:
+In the starter pack you receive:

 - The Leaf razor